angular/dgeni/README.md

 ### Standard Dgeni Packages

-The [dgeni-packages repository](https://github.com/angular/dgeni-packages) contains a many Processors - from basic essentials to complex, angular.js specific.
+The [dgeni-packages repository](https://github.com/angular/dgeni-packages) contains many Processors - from basic essentials to complex, angular.js specific.
 These processors are grouped into Packages:

 * `base` -  contains the basic file reading and writing Processors as well as an abstract